braidn/Knowledge-Repo/RailsOverview.md

 	* the html part will live in the html file and how the AJAX will work lives in the Js file
 	* Much of what will be in the js.erb file will be `.show()`, `.hide()` stuff
 	* Since these files are .erb based there can be plenty of ruby as well.
+	* jQuery can be used and usually is quite liberally within the js.erb files

 ###Helpers